 The snacktime cons can sound unsavory, but according to the Academy of Nutrition and Dietetics, kids need to eat snacks in order to thrive.
 Luckily, snacktime cons are easy to avoid, and healthy snacking is a great addition to any toddler’s routine.

 - It is common for toddlers to have fickle appetites – today’s favorite may be tomorrow’s “no, no!”
 To avoid snacktime struggle, limit Baby’s choices to two.
-This way, he still gets the freedom to choose, which gives him a sense of power over his own body and appetite.
-On the other hand, it also keeps him from getting too overwhelmed by choices and keeps you from turning into the waiter at his little one-toddler restaurant.
+This way, they still get the freedom to choose, which gives them a sense of power over their own body and appetite.
+On the other hand, it also keeps them from getting too overwhelmed by choices and keeps you from turning into the waiter at their little one-toddler restaurant.

 - Snacking has a reputation for being less-than-healthy, but there’s nothing unhealthy about snacking on reasonable portions of wholesome, nutrient-right foods.
 Avoiding snacks that are high in sugar, salt, and fat can help you ensure that Baby’s snacks are delicious and nutritious.

-- Snacktime is an important part of a toddler’s day, but that doesn’t mean he should snack any time he wants – two snack times a day, in the mid-morning and mid-afternoon is a great schedule for most toddlers.
+- Snacktime is an important part of a toddler’s day, but that doesn’t mean they should snack any time they want – two snack times a day, in the mid-morning and mid-afternoon is a great schedule for most toddlers.

 - Snacktime is for snacking, not distractions.
 Toddlers who snack in front of the television, computer, or tablet may end up eating either more or less than they’re actually hungry for.